Misconceptions & Myths On Search Engines

 Another widely accepted myth is that the more you spend on search engine marketing, otherwise known as pay per click, your SEO rankings receive the boost.

 Using our experience and studies, there has been no proof that sponsored adverts improves search results.
 The major search engines, Google, Bing, Yahoo! all have walls made to stop this kind of change.

 Citing Google as an example, clients who spent a lot of money on advertising per month affirm that the relationship notwithstanding, they still cannot acquire unique treatment from the search quality and web spam teams.
-Since search engines continue to operate this way, the opinion about sponsored search improving search results is a myth.
+Since search engines continue to operate this way, the opinion about sponsored search engine marketing in improving search results is a myth.